The Uni Guide has a fresh new look

 5. Interviews

-A small number of medical schools still use the more traditional interview but the message regarding your preparation is the same know your personal statement well, read up on current NHS and ethical issues and use student forums, such as the dedicated forums for medicine and medical schools on our sister site The Student Room, and relevant medical school websites to research the kinds of questions or scenarios which come up.
+A small number of medical schools still use the more traditional interview but your preparation would be the same know your personal statement well, read up on current NHS and ethical issues.

 Medicine course structure and teaching style